xenserverarmy/spring-framework-petclinic/readme.md

 File -> Import -> Maven -> Existing Maven project
 ```
 Then either build on the command line `./mvnw generate-resources` or using the Eclipse launcher (right click on project and `Run As -> Maven install`) to generate the CSS.
-Configure a Jetty or a Tomcat web container then deploy the `spring-petclinic.war` file.
+Configure a Tomcat web server for deployment.

 3) Inside IntelliJ IDEA